johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-23-web-workers-comlink-vite-tanstack-query/index.md

 expensiveCalculation: (data: BigLumpOfData, from: Date, to: Date) => number;
 ```

-If your function was async originally, then the API remains identical.
+The only difference is that the return type is now a `Promise<number>` rather than a `number`.
+If your function was `async` / `Promise`-based originally, then the API remains identical.

 Incidentally; this is terrific.
-The journey from a standard codebase to a Web Worker codebase is really smooth.
+The journey from a standard codebase to a Web Worker enabled codebase is really smooth.

 ## Using TanStack Query to interact with the Comlink Web Worker